Interactions

 Duration is calculated based on the style and size of the motion.
 Among the two motion styles, productive motion is significantly faster than expressive motion.
 Motion’s duration should be dynamic based on the size of the animation; the larger the change in distance (traveled) or size (scaling) of the element, the longer the animation takes.

-Duration values
+Duration Values

 Was this page helpful?